Dominic Calvert-Lewin Next Club Odds: Newcastle Favourites After Wilson Exit

 The Yorkshireman scored just 17 Premier League goals in his last four seasons with the Toffees, although on the plus side, there would be no transfer fee attached to his move and he could make an excellent impact sub.

-As things stand, United are 16/1 with Bet365 to bring Calvert-Lewin to Old Trafford.
+United's odds have dropped dramatically from 16/1 to 3/1 with Bet365 to bring Calvert-Lewin to Old Trafford.

-There are plenty of other Premier League clubs in the running to sign Calvert-Lewin, including 16/1 shots Nottingham Forest, Tottenham and Brighton.
+There are plenty of other Premier League clubs in the running to sign Calvert-Lewin, including 18/1 shots Brighton and Tottenham.

 The Seagulls have cash to splash following the sale of Joao Pedro, but perhaps Calvert-Lewin does not fit the model of owner Tony Bloom, who likes to buy young players with a resale value.